 Subscribe for full access to Australian Football League's profile

-Australian Football League sells broadcasting rights of its 5 australian Rules Football competitions to 18 companies globally, covering 7 countries.
-Australian Football League's rights holders include Australian Broadcasting Corporation (ABC), Viasat and Disney Sports / ESPN.
+Australian Football League sells broadcasting rights of its 6 australian Rules Football and gaelic Games competitions to 19 companies globally, covering 8 countries.
+Australian Football League's rights holders include Disney Sports / ESPN.
 Australian Football League currently holds 8 broadcasting rights for sports competitions including australian rules football.

 Example Sports Rights Customers